cdktf/cdktf-provider-upcloud/docs/managedDatabaseRedis.python.md

 - *Type:* str

 Service plan to use.

 This determines how much resources the instance will have.
+You can list available plans with `upctl database plans <type>`.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.10.0/docs/resources/managed_database_redis#plan ManagedDatabaseRedis#plan}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/upcloudltd/upcloud/2.11.0/docs/resources/managed_database_redis#plan ManagedDatabaseRedis#plan}

 ---